EduardoNicacio/LLMBenchmark/gpt-oss-20b/readme.md

     NUnit, Moq, Microsoft.NET.Test.Sdk, coverlet.collector (for the tests)
     ```

-- Informed the right structure in which I should drop the files:
+- Provided the right folder structure in which I should drop the files:

     ```txt
     MyApp/